Photoacoustic ultrasound sources from diffusion-limited aggregates: Photoacoustic Properties: Theory

 At frequencies below $1/\tau$, the amplitude of the photoacoustic response depends upon the amplitude of the light-induced temperature oscillation.
 For light with intensity $I$ and a grain with surface area $A_{\text{grain}}$, the rate of change of temperature is

 In the steady state the optical heating rate balances the cooling rate.
-For square-wave light modulation at frequencies far below $1/\tau$, we observe that the films respond with a sharp positive and negative pressure pulse at the light switching times, as predicted by the model.
+For square-wave light modulation at frequencies far below $1/\tau$, we observe that the films respond with a sharp positive and negative pressure pulse at the light switching times, as shown in the inset of Fig.~\ref{blackness}.
+This is consistent both with our simple model and thorough theoretical analysis \cite{pressurepulses}.
+Possible resonant effects~\cite{PAresonancespec} are an intriguing area for future study.

-This simple model does not predict the fraction of optical energy converted to acoustic energy, which we experimentally estimate to be on the order of $10^{-8}$.
+This simple model ignores effects which are certainly present at some level, such as radiative loss or conductive loss into the material~\cite{VARGAS198843}.
+The model does not predict the fraction of optical energy converted to acoustic energy, which we experimentally estimate to be on the order of $10^{-8}$.
 For reference, this is about 3.5 orders of magnitude greater than the photoacoustic efficiency reported for a metal-coated silicon wafer in air~\cite{PAinair}.
 Higher efficiencies are attainable in water, although our efficiency is comparable to that reported for metallic films~\cite{Biagi2001} and nanotube-based absorbers~\cite{Baac2012} in water.
-Our model also ignores effects which are certainly present at some level, such as radiative loss or conductive loss into the material~\cite{VARGAS198843}.
+Investigation of the relative frequency-dependent efficiencies of different photoacoustic techniques is a promising direction for further research.